wholebiome/aegea/README.rst

 Installation
 ~~~~~~~~~~~~
-Run ``pip install .`` in this directory to install Aegea.
+Run ``make install`` in this directory to install Aegea.
 Before you do this, you will also need to install some system
 library dependencies:

 +--------------+---------+-----------------------------------------------------------------------------------------+